 - Head injuries and traumatic brain injuries (TBI) are extremely common, even when riders are wearing helmets.

 - Neck or spinal cord injuries are also common as a result of impact with a vehicle or the ground.

 - Leg and foot injuries can result from a side impact when a vehicle crushes the leg against the bike, or when the bike falls to the pavement with the rider’s leg underneath.

 - Broken bones are a common injury due to the violent impact of a rider hitting the ground or another car.

 - Road rash is a friction-based injury caused by the rider’s body sliding or skidding across the roadway after being knocked from the bike, and can cause permanent scarring or disfigurement.
 Wearing the appropriate gear may help protect the rider to an extent, but there is no gear that can fully prevent road rash.

-After your accident, you may also want to contact a personal injury attorney.
-A lawyer can help you understand your right to compensation and help you determine whether a lawsuit is worth pursuing.
+- Schedule a free legal consultation.
+After your crash, you may also want to contact a South Carolina motorcycle accident attorney.
+A lawyer can help you understand your rights pertaining to fair compensation and help you determine whether a lawsuit is worth pursuing.

 While the state of South Carolina requires drivers to carry $25,000 worth of liability coverage, motorcycle crashes are often severe and can quickly result in medical bills far beyond the minimum coverage amounts.
 If the person that hit you does not have enough insurance available to cover your damages (medical bills, lost wages, lost enjoyment of life, etc.), filing an underinsured motorist (UIM) claim may be your best option for recovery, if it is included in your policy.